dpcasady/grails-jasmine-resources/README.md

 It uses the [Resources Plugin](http://grails.org/plugin/resources) to handle resources gracefully.
 All you need to do is create a resource module with your Jasmine specs that depend on the 'jasmine' module.
 There is also controller for standalone manual testing.
 Just navigate to `<app>/jasmine/<module-name>` to see the results.

-If the Grails jQuery plugin is installed, it automatically adds the [jQuery Jasmine](https://github.com/velesin/jasmine-jquery) script to all spec files.
+If the Grails jQuery plugin is installed, it automatically adds the [jQuery Jasmine](https://github.com/velesin/jasmine-jquery) script to the spec runner.

 ## Usage
 Add the plugin to the `plugins` block of your `BuildConfig.groovy`: